I believe in living life as holistically as possible. The different parts of our experiences meld into one amazing whole.

 Affirmations are a way of doing just that.
 Once our subconscious ideas about ourselves change accordingly, we start seeing the desired changes in our life.
 On a metaphysical level, that's because we're willfully changing the energy we generate.

 On a practical level, we're gradually changing our own behavior patterns.
 As that happens, other people notice the change.
 If done correctly, those people are the ones who you're trying to draw into your life.

 If you have specific people in mind, however, there's no telling if they're the ones who will seek relationships with you.
 We can't control their behavior, remember.
 While this fact may be frustrating, it's one that must eventually be accepted.

-The good news is that you could develop even better relationships with those already in your life or make new friends with unexpected parties.
+The good news is that you could develop even better relationships with those already in your life or make new friends at unexpected parties.
 Life may be unpredictable, but that's not necessarily a bad thing.